 5hp machines, ridden by men lighter than myself, were sticking every day.
 As you saw, I make a rule to get up as far as I comfortably can in the saddle.
 Then, when I am tired of pedalling, I get off and slack back my jockey pulley a trifle, so that the belt slips a little.
 Then I walk alongside at three or four miles an hour, and the machine helps me a little.
 Even thus I got up a good deal faster than some of the others.”

 THE ANNUAL reliability trial organised by the MCC for The Motor Cycle Fifty-guinea Challenge Cup, over a 100-mile course centred on Daventry, attracted a record entry of 18 teams, each comprising five solos and a combo.
 The Great Yarmouth boys carried imitation bloaters as mascots, the Brummies wore sun bonnets and the Derby &DMCC team “came to the post with large placards on their backs, which were not approved by the officials and were removed”.
 They were reminded that “the competition, although a sporting event, should be treated seriously, and placards of the kind referred to will be discouraged in the future”.
 Which seems a tad sniffy.
-For the fourth time in sixth years the Coventry MCC won the cup, ahead of Northants, Sutton Coldfield, the MCC (which had won on the other two years), Bristol, Birmingham, Oxford, Sheffield and Hallamshire, Islington, North-West London, Essex, Nottingham, Great Yarmouth, Norwich, Derby, Manchester and, bringing up the rear, Herts County.
-They weren’t helped by the penalty imposed on their combo pilot W Pratt.
+For the fourth time in sixth years the Coventry MCC won the cup, with a perfect score.
+The Northants team also scored 100%; the award was made on time errors.
+The Bristol team was just behind in third place, ahead of Sutton Coldfield, the MCC, Birmingham, Oxford, Sheffield & Hallamshire, Islington, North-West London, Essex, Nottingham, Great Yarmouth, Norwich, Derby, Manchester and, bringing up the rear, Herts County.
+The Herts team weren’t helped by the penalty imposed on their combo pilot, Billy Pratt.
 When he copped a sidecar wheel puncture his passenger scrambled onto the carrier and rode there for 55 miles before an MCC observer told him passengers had to remain in their sidecars and disqualified him.
 Fierce.